deepeth/mars/README.md

 ### Ingest Data into Databend

 Ingesting data from S3 into Databend is straightforward.
-You can use the Databend, you can use Databend [COPY INTO](https://databend.rs/doc/sql-commands/dml/dml-copy-into-table) command to do that:
+You can use Databend [COPY INTO](https://databend.rs/doc/sql-commands/dml/dml-copy-into-table) command to do that:

 ```sql
 -- Create a external stage